HabibullahAfzali/prueba_tecnica_1/README.md

-# NewONG HUB Service
+# New HUB Service

 ## Overview
-Welcome to the NewONG HUB Service.
  This project is a part of Self Project,  dedicated to combating hunger and malnutrition worldwide.
 The HUB Service is designed to connect the headquarters (HQs) of different countries and aggregate mission data into a unified response.

 ## Features